colbyfayock/hyper-bros-trading-workshop/lessons/01 - Create a new Next.js ecommerce app from a starter project.md

 Update the title of the store throughout the application to your new store!

 P.S. don't forget the SEO metadata!

+#### Goal

+Update all instances of Hyper Bros.
+Trading in the application with a new name

 #### Where We'll Make Changes
 * `src/pages/index.js`